-Extensions need permissions to access many of the more powerful WebExtension APIs.
-They can ask for permissions at install time by including the permissions they need in the
+Extensions need permissions to access more powerful WebExtension APIs.
+They can ask for permissions at install time, by including the permissions they need in the

 permissions manifest.json key.
 The main advantages of asking for permissions at install time are:

 - The user is only asked once, so it's less disruptive for them, and a simpler decision.

-- the extension can rely on the access to the APIs it needs, because if it's running at all, the permissions have been granted.
+- The extension can rely on the access to the APIs it needs, because if already running, the permissions have been granted.

 optional_permissions manifest.json key.
 Note that some permissions are not allowed in

 optional_permissions.
 The main advantages of this are:

-the extension may need host permissions, but not know at install time exactly which host permissions it needs.
+The extension may need host permissions, but not know at install time which host permissions it needs.
 For example, the list of hosts may be a user setting.
-In this scenario, asking for a more specific range of hosts at runtime can be an alternative to asking for "<all_urls>" at install time.
+In this scenario, asking for a more specific range of hosts at runtime, can be an alternative to asking for "<all_urls>" at install time.

 optional_permissions.
 After this, you can request any permissions that were included in